 I love telling stories.
 I suppose a desire to tell them stems from the literature I was exposed to as a boy.
 Books like All Quiet on the Western Front, To Kill a Mockingbird, East of Eden, and The Bible.
-I am humbled to be a part of a profession of writers who are charged with a high calling, as John Steinbeck so eloquently put it, “to lift up, to extend, to encourage.”
+I am humbled to be a part of a profession of writers who are charged with a high calling, as John Steinbeck put it, “to lift up, to extend, to encourage.”
 It is my desire to write in this inspiration.
 Throughout history Man has been searching for meaning, whether it be in the cosmos, in nature, or inside himself.
 I believe he is ultimately searching for his own story, the one in which God, his Creator, breathed into him to live.
 Stories themselves can sometimes breathe their own life into him as he struggles to hold on, to inspire him to keep going through agony and fear, that hope and joy are sheltering him, that God loves him.
 At times they can even somehow reflect the very nature of his soul, as if what is on the page describes exactly what has happened deep inside him.
 Those are the stories he bonds with, the ones which create new stories, eternal stories, within.
 It is this duty, to encourage and discover, to which I am dedicated.

 If you had asked anyone who knew me in junior high what my passion was, it would have been an easy answer.
 It was basketball.
 I remember in seventh grade when my English teacher had us rank the few things that were most important in our lives.
 I ranked basketball as number one; friends and family as two, and God as third.